 3 Mount MitchellBurnsvilleSee on map

 It took him a couple of trips, but Dr. Elisha Mitchell proved his point.
-Mount Mitchell, the highest point in the eastern United States, is named after the University of North Carolina professor who calculated its towering height of 6,684 feet.
+Mount Mitchell, the highest point in the East, is named after the University of North Carolina professor who calculated its towering height of 6,684 feet.
 Drive your car to the summit parking area and take the trail to a stone observation platform where your view will be filled with Blue Ridge Mountains.
 The leaves of the red and sugar maples, staghorn sumacs and yellow poplars will stand out most.